What (song): Judy Street cover

 In 1968 in Hollywood, California, Judy Street recorded "What", on the Strider label, as a B-side of "You Turn Me On".
 The record was exported to England and it was picked up by DJs at Wigan Casino, a major nightclub in the northern soul music scene.
 However, "What" became the track most played, going on to be a hit on the northern soul nightclub circuit and be ranked 23 of 500 northern soul singles.
 Following a resurgence of popularity for northern soul music in England in 1977, the song was re-released, and again in 1982 with a B-side by Hi-Fly.
 Street was unaware of the popularity of the song and did not tour the UK and from 1970 until 1990 she toured with her own bands, including The Swinging Society, in the US, singing and drumming.
 Finally, in 2005 the popularity of "What" was acknowledged when Street did several interviews for radio, magazines and books.

 Soft Cell cover

-British synth-pop/new wave duo Soft Cell released a cover of the song in July 1982 as the only single from their remix album Non Stop Ecstatic Dancing.
-It became their fifth UK top-ten chart hit, peaking at number 3 on the UK Singles Chart.
+English synth-pop duo Soft Cell released a cover of the song in July 1982 as the only single from their remix album Non Stop Ecstatic Dancing.
+It became their fifth UK top five chart hit, peaking at number 3 on the UK Singles Chart.